tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

 ## Adding game servers to the website

 Pickup games require game servers on which it can be set up.
 In order to do that, you have to define the same game server secret for the server (variable `GAME_SERVER_SECRET` in `.env`) and for game servers (variable `TF2PICKUPORG_SECRET` in `gameserver_x.env` or by defining `sm_tf2pickuporg_secret` value in game server's `server.cfg` configuration file).
-Server being behind a proxy may need an internal address value define, head over [there](/docs/site-components-deployment#gameserver_1env) for more details.
+Server being behind a proxy [may need an internal address value defined](/docs/site-components-deployment#gameserver_1env).

 This mechanism is used since server version 8.x and the game server setup is being done automatically.
 After discovering newly setup game servers, they will show up on the server list:

 ![game-server-status](/img/content/game-server-status.png)

 You can always use **Run diagnostics** button in order to perform server troubleshooting.
-The site will perform a few tests in order to make sure game server connectivity works correctly.
+The site will perform a tests to ensure the game server works correctly.

 ![run-diagnostics](/img/content/run-diagnostics.png)